sampsyo/home/_drafts/opengl.md

 It means that part of the complete program's semantics are unknowable until run time---for no reason except that it runs on a different kind of hardware.
 It's like [`eval` in JavaScript][eval], but worse: every OpenGL program is *required* to cram some of its code into strings.

+The next generation of graphics APIs---[Mantle][], [Metal][], and [Vulkan][]---clean up some of the mess by using a bytecode to ship shaders instead of raw source code.
+(Direct3D already uses a bytecode.)
+But even pre-compiling shader programs doesn't solve the fundamental problem: the *interface* between the CPU and GPU code is purely dynamic, so you can't reason statically about the whole, heterogeneous program.

 [glsl]: https://www.opengl.org/documentation/glsl/
 [shader]: https://en.wikipedia.org/wiki/Shader